 The Kimberley Foundation requires the Fellowship recipient to submit to the Kimberley Foundation a written report of between 5 – 10 pages identifying the outcomes and lessons learned from the fellowship within 60 days of the recipient completing their Experiential Learning Program.
 An interim progress report using an update form provided by the Kimberley Foundation must also be completed at the half way point of the ELP and prior to the receipt of the second instalment of funding.

-Beginning September 15, 2018 you can apply using the submission portal found on this website.
+Beginning September 15, 2019 you can apply using the submission portal found on this website for next year’s fellowships.

 A completed application will consist of the following items: